 - Increases staff motivation and commitment.

-And certifications have emerged that measure the different aspects of a building, where air quality is an important factor:
+There are now various certificates that measure the different aspects of a building, where air quality is an important factor:

-The BREEAM® certification is used to measure the environmental sustainability of different buildings.
+BREEAM® certification is used to measure the environmental sustainability of different buildings.